 What is accessibility?

-Digital accessibility means making your website, courses, and online content accessible to everyone, regardless of their abilities or the device they are using.
+Digital accessibility means making your course, website, and other online content accessible to everyone, regardless of their abilities or the device they are using.
 Often, simple changes can improve access to digital content for people with disabilities, including:

 - Visual (e.g., blindness, low vision, color blindness)